w3c/display_errata/README.md

 This repository contains a simple file with some associated scripts to handle and document errata for published Recommendations.
 The "model" is as follows:

 * Errata are raised and managed in a GitHub repository (“errata repository” in what follows).
 This often means re-using the repository used by a Working Group, if one exists.
-If one or more individuals wishes to use this model for a Recommendation which does not have a draft in the W3C GitHub repository, please send an inquiry to the [W3C webmaster](webreq@w3.org) so that he can create one for you.
+If one or more individuals wishes to use this model for a Recommendation which does not have a draft in the W3C GitHub repository, please send an inquiry to the [W3C webmaster](webreq@w3.org) so that they can create one for you.
 * There is a selected group of administrators (not only the team…) that can change the labels for issues in the repository.

 Note that the workflow describes the case whereby a single repository is used for several documents.
 In case the Working Group follows the separate repository per document model, an errata file must be installed separately for each document.